-Status of MHSA Funding: Program funded for the entirety of the MHSA Three Year Plan, Fiscal Years 17/18 through 19/20.
+Status of MHSA Funding: Program funded for the entirety of the MHSA Three Year Plan, Fiscal Years 17-18 through 19-20.

-Population Served: Up to 150 children and youth with mental illness symptoms who are between the ages of 10 and 20, who have been identified as having used substances and have or are at risk of developing substance use disorders, or those who have been referred by law enforcement, mental health providers, or child welfare.
+- 1. Population Served: Up to 150 children and youth with mental illness symptoms who are between the ages of 10 and 20, who have been identified as having used substances and have or are at risk of developing substance use disorders, or those who have been referred by law enforcement, mental health providers, or child welfare.
 These services are facilitated at Ukiah High School, South Valley High School, River Community School, Pomolita Middle School, Eagle Peak Middle School, West Hills School, and the New Beginnings Campus.

-- 2. Services Provided: School based intervention programs to enhance youth's internal strengths and resiliency while addressing patterns of substance use. - 3.
+Individuals served will be Children and their families and Transition Aged Youth under 26 years of age. - 2.
+Services Provided: School based intervention programs to enhance youth's internal strengths and resiliency while addressing patterns of substance use. - 3.
 Program Goals: Improved level of functioning in major life domains including mental health and substance use recovery, education, employment, family relationships, social connectedness, and physical and mental well-being.
 Outcomes include reduced substance use, increased school attendance, reduced contact with law enforcement, reduced emergency department use, and reduced substance related crisis and deaths. - 4.
 Program Evaluation Methods: The program conducts evaluation activities that meet the PEI requirements.
 This includes collecting information on demographics, service type, frequency, and duration of services for all individuals receiving services.
 Perception of Care surveys are collected regularly and at the end of services.
 Information on timeliness of services and referrals to community services is collected.
 Staff report data to the County throughout the year.

-Whole Person Care Integrated Screening and Peer Support Services: An Integrated Care Specialist for the Whole Person Care project screens individuals with mental health and complex comorbid medical diagnoses and connects clients with peer support specialists that provide additional support services relating to navigating needs beyond specialty mental health services.
+Whole Person Care Integrated Screening and Peer Support Services: An Integrated Care Specialist for the Whole Person Care project screens individuals with mental health and complex co-morbid medical diagnoses and connects clients with peer support specialists that provide additional support services relating to navigating needs beyond specialty mental health services.
 Clients that are screened to have the most severe medical issues are supported through peer support and clinical supports

-Status of MHSA Funding: Program funded for the entirety of the MHSA Three Year Plan, Fiscal Years 17/18 through 19/20.
+Status of MHSA Funding: Program funded for the entirety of the MHSA Three Year Plan, Fiscal Years 17-18 through 19-20.

-- Population Served: Mendocino County Residents aged 18 and older who are participants of the Whole Person Care project.
-This program aims to serve at least 150 clients per year. - 2.
+- 1. Population Served: Mendocino County Residents aged 18 and older who are participants of the Whole Person Care project.
+This program aims to serve at least 150 clients per year.
+Individuals served will be Adults and Older Adults. - 2.
 Services Provided: Assures client assessments and peer Wellness Coaches link individuals to appropriate services such as hospitals, clinics, specialty mental health providers, and other appropriate services. - 3.
 Program Goals: Improve linkage for adults with mental illness to the needed services outside specialty mental health services and ensure engagement in those services in order to improve the overall health outcomes and reduce the negative impact of mental health diagnoses. - 4.
-Program Evaluation Methods: The program staff conducts evaluation activities that meet the PEI requirements, such as improvement in the number of clients served that are psychiatrically hospitalized, improvement in the number of clients hospitalized for medical reasons, reduction in the in the number of emergency department visits, and improvement in the number of clients served that are housed as a result of participation. providing quarterly data on clients served, including demographic information, numbers of mental health transition support services provided , and the number of medical respite services provided.
+Program Evaluation Methods: The program staff conducts evaluation activities that meet the PEI requirements, such as improvement in the number of clients served that are psychiatrically hospitalized, improvement in the number of clients hospitalized for medical reasons, reduction in the in the number of emergency department visits, and improvement in the number of clients served that are housed as a result of participation.
+The program will provide quarterly data on clients served, including demographic information, numbers of mental health transition support services provided, and the number of medical respite services provided.
 The program monitors referrals, and the number of individuals that successfully followed through with referrals.